jukicbruno/JukicBruno_SE2/README.md

 # JukicBruno_SE2
-Repository for the subject Software Engineering at the Hochschule für angewandte Wissenschaften München.
+Repository for the subject Software Engineering at the "Hochschule für angewandte Wissenschaften" München.